himanshutiwri/sensorproject01/README.md

 A Python-based web application that detects whether sensors are functioning normally or showing faults using Machine Learning techniques.

-Built with Flask, Pandas, and Scikit-learn for backend processing and prediction.
+Built with Flask, Pandas, and Scikit-learn for backend processing and the prediction.

 1. **Setup Virtual Environment**:
    - Open the terminal.